-Maria Lui is a screen composer, remix artist, and singer-songwriter of Chinese/Filipino descent who was born and raised in Vancouver, British Columbia.
-Self-taught on the piano, she is passionate about composing emotive, often thematic pieces; creating intimate spaces to infinite atmospheres; and producing orchestral/electronic sound-designed palettes to enhance the emotional narratives of her client's films.
-Maria's love of collaboration and empathic nature, enables her to musically express the dynamic range of storytelling, balanced with a filmmaker's intention.
+Maria Lui is a film composer, remix artist, and singer-songwriter of Chinese/Filipino descent, who was born and raised in Vancouver, British Columbia.
+With piano as her main writing tool, Maria is passionate about composing emotionally captivating pieces, and creating intimate spaces to infinite atmospheres.
+While adaptable to writing in different genres, Maria is most known for producing orchestral, electronic, and musically sound designed hybrid scores in shades from light to dark.
+Her life experiences, love of collaboration and empathetic nature, enables Maria to musically express the dynamic range of storytelling with thoughtfulness, instinct and sensitivity.

 In 2019, Maria embarked upon earning her MA in Professional Media Composition for Film, Television and Video Games, with ThinkSpace Education and The University of Chichester, and graduated with distinction in 2021.
 She is a member of SOCAN, The Canadian Federation of Musicians, The Screen Composers Guild of Canada, and The Alliance for Women Film Composers; and through these organizations received extraordinary mentorship from award winning composers Chris McGuire, Catherine Joy, and Graeme Coleman.